adriengoux/adriengoux/README.md

 ### Hi there 👋

+- Product Manager for Fintech
+- Currently based in Singapore
+- Learning Web Development at LeWagon Singapore

 <!--
 **adriengoux/adriengoux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.